 Update an old classic with our recipe for mushrooms baked with garlic, parsley and mashed beans.
 They’re quick to make and an ideal canapé for your Christmas party.

 These spicy crab cakes are paired with sweet potato and make a perfect festive nibble.
-Sweet potatoes are packed with fibre and vitamins.
-Increasing the amount of fibre in your diet can help to manage your diabetes and helps keep your gut healthy.

 These tempting little treats are topped with an array of fresh fruit and are brimming with festive flavours.